anthonyhu/anthonyhu.github.io/_posts/2019-12-07-remote-work.md

   LocalForward     8888 127.0.0.1:8888
 ```

-The two extra `LocalForward` lines enables to forward the port `6006` and `8888` to our personal machine.
+The two `LocalForward` lines forward the port `6006` and `8888` of the remote server to our personal machine.
 For example,
 the port `6006` can be used to run tensorboard on the remote machine, and the port `8888` to run jupyter notebook.
 We can then access tensorboard and jupyter on our personal machine on `http://localhost:6006` and `http://localhost:8888`,
-as if we were on the remote machine.
+as if we were on the remote server.

 ### Remote interpreter